Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

 This second formulation breaks the self-similar nature of the mass function, essentially meaning that the threshold $\delta_c$ dependence on cosmology as well as the virial reference are irrelevant.
-This might well be because both the power spectrum and the concordance cosmological model are not self-similar.
-Indeed, several authors recently claimed for a break of the self-similarity of the mass function (\citealt{2008ApJ...688..709T}, see also \citealt{2011MNRAS.410.1911C}).
+This might well be because both the concordance cosmological model and its power spectrum are not self-similar.
+Indeed, several authors recently claimed a break of the self-similarity of the mass function (\citealt{2008ApJ...688..709T}, see also \citealt{2011MNRAS.410.1911C}).

-However, using very high resolution simulations, \citet[][hereafter D16]{2016MNRAS.456.2486D} recently found that the scaling of the mass function implied by Eq.~(\ref{eq:nm}) still holds, provided that one uses the spherical overdensity algorithm and the virial mass density contrast for halo definition.
-Furthermore, they showed that the ST99 formula provides an accurate fit at all relevant redshifts and a wide variety of \lcdm\ cosmologies, after revising the values of the free parameters of the fitting function.
+However, using very high-resolution simulations, \citet[][hereafter D16]{2016MNRAS.456.2486D} recently found that the scaling of the mass function implied by Eq.~\ref{eq:nm} still holds, provided that one uses the spherical overdensity algorithm and the virial mass density contrast for halo definition.
+Furthermore, they showed that the ST99 formula provides an accurate fit at all relevant redshifts and a wide variety of $\Lambda$CDM cosmologies, after revising the values of the free parameters of the fitting function.
 The authors provide as well a second set of values to be used specifically for an optimal fit on clusters scales.
 In the present work, we checked that these two sets lead to virtually identical results when applied to our data.
-We reproduce here the D16 formula of the mass function that we use in the rest of this work :
+In this work we use the D16 formula of the mass function,